Spread of Tweets in Climate Discussions

 \subsection{Cross-group spreading tweets}

 The largely isolated bubble structures apparent in \autoref{fig:network} already suggests that cross-group spreading is rare.
 We examined this more deeply by checking the number of tweets spreading in both groups.
-The results, shown in \autoref{fig:rt}, which is a scatter plot of tweets with one axis being the number of retweeters in the activist group and the other axis being the number of retweeters in the skeptic group, indicate that most tweets in our data set mainly spread in only one group, and only only 9 tweets get retweeted more than 10 times in both groups.
+The results, shown in \autoref{fig:rt}, which is a scatter plot of tweets with one axis being the number of retweeters in the activist group and the other axis being the number of retweeters in the sceptic group, indicate that most tweets in our data set mainly spread in only one group, and only only 9 tweets get retweeted more than 10 times in both groups.

-Then, we inspected the tweets that mainly spread in one group but also got a significant number of retweets from the other group, to see if there exists any meaningful pattern.
-Among the cross-group spreading tweets, the only recurring pattern we recognised is that some less successful or seemingly ridiculous approaches taken by the climate activists (e.g. protesters being arrested, protesters burying their heads in the sand) spread from the activist group to the skeptic group.
-This finding is tentative given the small sample of data, but we speculate that these tweets were ``popular'' with both groups because even without contextualisation via quote-retweeting allowed the respective groups to interpret it as they want.
-However, this cross-group information flow presumably further intensifies the conflict between activists and skeptics, instead of bridging the gap by fostering communication and mutual understanding.
+Then, we inspected the tweets that mainly spread in one group but also got a significant number of retweets from the other group to see if there exists any meaningful pattern.
+Among these cross-group spreading tweets, the only recurring pattern we recognised is that they documented some less successful or more extreme approaches to protests taken by the climate activists (e.g. protesters being arrested, protesters burying their heads in the sand).
+Further, the direction of spread of these tweets ran from the activist group to the sceptic group.
+This finding is tentative given the small sample of data, but we speculate that these tweets were “popular” with both groups because even without contextualisation via quote-retweeting, they allowed the respective groups to interpret it as they want.
+However, this cross-group information flow presumably further intensifies the conflict between activists and sceptics, instead of bridging the gap by fostering communication and mutual understanding.